Calculate your potential savings with our ROI Calculator

-At its core, EU MDR shifts compliance from static documentation to dynamic, evidence-based validation.
-It demands enhanced clinical evaluation, systematic post-market surveillance, traceability via UDI systems, and transparency across the supply chain.
-Devices such as surgical tools, diagnostic software, implantables, and even certain non-medical aesthetic products now fall under the expanded regulatory scope.
+Furthermore, at its core, EU MDR shifts compliance from static documentation to dynamic, evidence-based validation.
+Additionally, it requires stronger clinical evaluation, systematic post-market surveillance, UDI-based traceability, and greater supply-chain transparency.
+Moreover, the expanded regulatory scope now covers surgical tools, diagnostic software, implantable, and even certain non-medical aesthetic products.

-Unlike the MDD, EU MDR ties medical device classification (EU MDR) to real-world risk, intended use, and clinical performance.
-Manufacturers are now expected to build robust technical documentation aligned with EU MDR classification rules—and even legacy devices must undergo reassessment.
+In contrast, unlike the MDD, EU MDR links device classification to real-world risk, intended use, and clinical performance.
+Furthermore, manufacturers must now create robust technical documentation aligned with EU MDR rules, and even legacy devices require reassessment.

 The EU MDR regulation contains more than 123 articles and 17 annexes, which is much more extensive compared to its predecessor, the MDD.

-The shift from MDD to EU MDR medical device classification is a regulatory progression that is consistent with contemporary risk science and product responsibility.
-In effect since May 2021, the EU MDR for medical devices (Regulation EU 2017/745) recasts manufacturers' compliance strategies in the European Economic Area (EEA).
+To begin with, the shift from MDD to EU MDR reflects a regulatory progression aligned with modern risk science and product responsibility.
+In effect since May 2021, the EU MDR (Regulation 2017/745) reshapes manufacturers’ compliance strategies in the EEA.

-What makes MDR different is its insistence on continuous evidence—technical documentation, performance data, and post-market clinical follow-up (PMCF) are not fixed requirements, but changing deliverables.
-Even ISO 13485-certified manufacturers have to shift direction towards product-related evidence and conformity to EU MDR classification requirements.
+What sets MDR apart is its demand for continuous evidence—technical documentation, performance data, and PMCF become ongoing, evolving requirements.
+Even ISO 13485-certified manufacturers must shift toward product-related evidence and full conformity with EU MDR classification requirements.

 Notably, MDR now includes software, mobile health apps, and aesthetic devices in its expanded scope.
 For these categories, the use of an integrated quality management platform—like Qualityze eQMS for medical device compliance—can significantly streamline readiness and certification.

-The foundation of EU MDR medical device classification rests on a risk-based model, in which the intended application of a device, duration and type of bodily contact, and invasiveness are used to classify it.
+The foundation of EU MDR classification is a risk-based model that considers a device’s intended use, contact duration, and invasiveness.
 This ensures regulation is proportionate to the likelihood of risk to patient safety.

 In medical device classification EU MDR, devices are segmented into four classes: Class I, Class IIa, Class IIb, and Class III.
 They span from low-risk items such as reusable surgical instruments (Class I) through high-risk implants such as pacemakers (Class III).
-One of the distinguishing factors from past directives is the manner in which EU MDR Class I, II, III devices are now more strictly defined—particularly with the incorporation of software and borderline products subject to stricter examination.
+A key change is the stricter definition of Class I–III devices, with added scrutiny on software and borderline products.

-Manufacturers are required to assess products in relation to Annex VIII of EU MDR 2017/745, which lists 22 classification rules.
-The rules consider device invasiveness, duration of application, and anatomical location, as well as new requirements for devices with no apparent medical function (e.g., dermal fillers, colored contact lenses).
+EU MDR 2017/745 requires manufacturers to assess products in relation to Annex VIII, which lists 22 classification rules.
+The rules consider device invasiveness, use duration, anatomical location, and new requirements for non-medical devices like dermal fillers and colored lenses.

 Misclassification can lead to significant compliance setbacks, including product recalls or market withdrawal.
 That's why a comprehensive understanding of the classification logic is non-negotiable.